Generative AI

 The broader implication is that we may be witnessing the end of an illusion — the illusion that scaling token prediction will inevitably converge toward human-level intelligence.
 The progress of the past few years has been astonishing, but it has also been narrow.
 It has optimized surface fluency to unprecedented levels.
 What VL-JEPA suggests is that intelligence may require a different axis of advancement — one focused on abstraction, causality, and predictive structure rather than sequential reconstruction.

 If this trajectory continues, we may look back at the LLM era not as a mistake but as an essential stepping stone.
 Autoregressive models demonstrated that neural networks could internalize vast swaths of human language and generate coherent discourse.
-They proved that scaling works — within certain bounds.
+They proved that scale works — within certain bounds.
+They established the practical infrastructure — training pipelines, serving frameworks, prompt engineering toolchains — that subsequent architectures will inherit.
 But they may ultimately be remembered as transitional architectures, bridging pattern recognition and world modeling.
+They told us what the destination feels like without quite knowing how to get there.

 The shift from token prediction to semantic prediction is not simply technical refinement.
 It is a redefinition of what we mean by understanding.
 Predicting the next word is impressive.
 Predicting the next state of the world is intelligence.
-If VL-JEPA succeeds, the center of gravity in artificial intelligence will move away from fluent text generation and toward conceptual simulation.
+If VL-JEPA succeeds — and its early results suggest the direction is sound even if the architecture will evolve significantly — the center of gravity in artificial intelligence will move away from fluent text generation and toward conceptual simulation.
 Language will remain important, but it will no longer be mistaken for thought itself.

-And that distinction — between speaking about the world and modeling the world — may define the next era of AI.
+And that distinction — between speaking about the world and modeling the world — may define the next era of AI development.
+The engineers and researchers who grasp this distinction earliest, and build accordingly, will shape what comes next.